MarcialRosales/java-pcf-workshops/config-README.md

 - We should really use <a href="https://spring.io/blog/2016/06/24/managing-secrets-with-vault">Spring Cloud Vault</a> integrated with Spring Config Server to retrieve secrets.

 # Configuration Management
-We are going to introduce a new feature into `fare-service` that will return the number of loyalty points granted to each flight, in addition to returning the fare.
-However, this feature will be controlled by a configuration setting, i.e. a *feature-flag*.
+We are going to introduce a new feature into `fare-service` that will return the number of loyalty points granted to each flight in addition to the fare.
+However, this feature will be controlled by a configuration setting, a.k.a a *feature-flag*.

 ## Make code changes

+## Provision configuration server in PCF

+This time we are going to work directly on the cloud, rather than running first locally and then in the cloud.
+It would be great that each attendee had their own github account where they can create a repository for their own configuration server.

 1. Check the config server in the market place
 `cf marketplace -s p-config-server`